rahuljindal1/node-interview-questions/README.md

 The `on(eventName, listener)` and `once(eventName, listener)` methods in event emitters have differences in how they handle event listeners:

-The `on(eventName, listener)` and `once(eventName, listener)` methods in event emitters have differences in how they handle event listeners:

-1. `on(eventName, listener)`:
+- `on(eventName, listener)`:
   - The `on()` method is used to attach a persistent event listener to an event.
   - It takes two arguments: the `eventName` (string) and the `listener` (function) to be executed when the event is emitted.
   - The listener function will be invoked every time the event is emitted.
   - Even if the event is emitted multiple times, the listener will be called for each occurrence.

 Example: